Benzodiazepine: Contraindications

+Benzodiazepines require special precaution if used in the elderly, during pregnancy, in children, alcohol or drug-dependent individuals, and individuals with comorbid psychiatric disorders.

 Because of their muscle relaxant action, benzodiazepines may cause respiratory depression in susceptible individuals.
 For that reason, they are contraindicated in people with myasthenia gravis, sleep apnea, bronchitis, and COPD.
 Caution is required when benzodiazepines are used in people with personality disorders or intellectual disability because of frequent paradoxical reactions.
 In major depression, they may precipitate suicidal tendencies and are sometimes used for suicidal overdoses.
 Individuals with a history of excessive alcohol use or non-medical use of opioids or barbiturates should avoid benzodiazepines, as there is a risk of life-threatening interactions with these drugs.

 Pregnancy

-In the United States, the Food and Drug Administration has categorized benzodiazepines into either category D or X meaning potential for harm in the unborn has been demonstrated.
+In the United States, the Food and Drug Administration has categorized benzodiazepines into either category D or X, meaning the potential for harm to the unborn has been demonstrated.

 Exposure to benzodiazepines during pregnancy has been associated with a slightly increased (from 0.06 to 0.07%) risk of cleft palate in newborns, a controversial conclusion as some studies find no association between benzodiazepines and cleft palate.
 Their use by expectant mothers shortly before the delivery may result in a floppy infant syndrome.
 Newborns with this condition tend to have hypotonia, hypothermia, lethargy, and breathing and feeding difficulties.
 Cases of neonatal withdrawal syndrome have been described in infants chronically exposed to benzodiazepines in utero.
 This syndrome may be hard to recognize, as it starts several days after delivery, for example, as late as 21 days for chlordiazepoxide.
 The symptoms include tremors, hypertonia, hyperreflexia, hyperactivity, and vomiting and may last for up to three to six months.
 Tapering down the dose during pregnancy may lessen its severity.
 If used in pregnancy, those benzodiazepines with a better and longer safety record, such as diazepam or chlordiazepoxide, are recommended over potentially more harmful benzodiazepines, such as temazepam or triazolam.
-Using the lowest effective dose for the shortest period of time minimizes the risks to the unborn child.
+Using the lowest effective dose for the shortest period minimizes the risks to the unborn child.